Bosruck Tunnel Special Route Toll

 How much does the digital route toll for the Bosruck Tunnel cost?

-Since the Bosruck Tunnel is a special toll route, no vignette is required for passage, but a route toll must be paid.
-The amount of the route toll varies depending on the number of trips booked.
+Since the Bosruck Tunnel is a special toll route, no vignette is required for transit, but a route toll must be paid.
+The amount of the route toll varies depending on the number of journeys booked.

-You can bypass the Bosruck Tunnel by taking the state road 320 (formerly federal roads B 146 and B 308) in Altenmarkt im Pongau, which then continues as the E 651 (European route), and driving towards Liezen.
+You can bypass the Bosruck Tunnel by travelling from Altenmarkt im Pongau via Landesstraße 320 (formerly federal roads B 146 and B 308), which then merges into the E 651 (European route), in the direction of Liezen.
 You then continue via Selzthal.
-Please note that when bypassing a toll tunnel, you may save on toll costs, but you will usually have to expect a significantly longer travel time and often higher fuel costs.
-Whether bypassing the tunnel is worthwhile must therefore always be decided on a case-by-case basis.
+Please bear in mind when bypassing a toll tunnel that, while you save on toll costs, you should generally expect a significantly longer journey time and, as a result, often also higher fuel costs.
+Whether bypassing a particular tunnel is worthwhile must therefore always be decided on a case-by-case basis.

-Where are the Bosruck Tunnel and the Gleinalm Tunnel?
+Where are the Bosruck Tunnel and Gleinalm Tunnel?

 Both tunnels are located on the A 9 Pyhrn Motorway, which runs from Wels to Graz.
 Both sections are subject to tolls.